Statehood Day and Public Meeting

 8/10/2026 | First Missouri State Capitol State Historic Site | St. Charles, Mo.

 As part of Missouri State Parks' annual public meetings initiative, there will be booths with information about First Missouri State Capitol State Historic Site, as well as Edward "Ted" and Pat Jones-Confluence Point State Park and the eastern section of Katy Trail State Park.
-The public invited to share comments about all three facilities and their operations.
+Staff members from these facilities will be available from noon to 4 p.m., while Missouri State Parks leadership will be available from noon to 2 p.m.
+Stop by to learn about these facilities, ask questions and provide feedback.

 Input from the public is important to Missouri State Parks.
 These public meetings, which are being held for all state parks and historic sites, help create two-way communication with the public.
 The meetings give representatives the opportunity to let people know the current statuses and future plans for the parks and sites, and they offer visitors the opportunity to comment on the facilities.